LimeSurvey/LimeSurvey/application/extensions/admin/grid/MassiveActionsWidget/README.md

     'type'        => 'action',
     'action'      => 'set-muhvalue',
     'url'         => App()->createUrl('/admin/muhController/sa/setMultipleMuhValue/'),     // The url to reach the action method
-    'iconClasses' => 'fa fa-muh-icon',                                                  // The class to define the icon that will be show net to the action link in the dropUp button
+    'iconClasses' => 'fa fa-muh-icon',                                                  // The class to define the icon that will be show next to the action link in the dropUp button
     'text'        => gT('Set muh value'),                                               // The text of the action link in the dropUp button

     // modal